KDOXG/YappedCSVMerger/README.md

-# (Incomplete) Yapped CSV Merger, done with React App
+# (Incomplete) Yapped CSV Merger, made with React App
 ## Check /src/utils/CsvComparator.js for the main function.

 # What it does?